DNM1008/Dots/README.md

 pulseaudio, qbittorrent, qt5ct, qtile, qtile extras, rofi, starship, sycthing (optional), udiskie (optional but really recommended), xwallpaper, zathura.

+It is also very important that you install nerd fonts.
+I recommend you install them all, since they are nice looking :), and I use them here and there.
+But if you want to be minimal, the JetBrains and Fira Mono are the first that came to mind.
+But again, I recommend that you install them all.

 These are not necessary, but can be really convenient: tumbler, webp-pixbuf, poppler-glib, ffmpegthumbnailer, frreytpe2, libgsf, raw-thumbnailer, totem, evince, gnome-epub-thumbnailer, mcomix, folder preview, f3d.

 For other programs that I might have forgotten, consult the `packages.txt` file

+* DO NOT install Pipewire! * At least at the time of writing this Qtile's Volume Widget is still using commands and programs from good ol' Pulseaudio.
+  `amixer` refused to work with Pipewire and worked the moment I switched out Pipewire for Pulseaudio.

 Copy the content of `.config` to your own `~/.config` folder, then copy `.bash_profile` to your home (`~`) folder.